acosmicflamingo/BartyCrouch/README.md

 When the `transform` update task is configured (see recommended step 4 in the [Configuration](#configuration) section above) and you are using the [build script method](#build-script), you can use the following simplified process for writing localized code during development:

-1. Instead of `NSLocalizedString` calls you can use `BartyCrouch.translate` and specify a key, translations (if any) and optionally a comment.
+1. Instead of `CFLocalizedString` calls you can use `BartyCrouch.translate` and specify a key, translations (if any) and optionally a comment.
 For example:

 ```swift
 self.title = BartyCrouch.translate(key: "onboarding.first-page.header-title",  translations: [.english: "Welcome!"])